Year 6 Curriculum Overview

 Autumn 2 - George's Secret Key to the Universe

-Within maths children will have the opportunity to investigate shape and measures and solve word problems linking to Space and design and Technology; this happens as they begin to design and build their own Moon Buggies.
-At the end of the half term the children will race their buggies – which is always fun to watch.
+Within maths, children will have the opportunity to investigate shape and measures and solve word problems linking to space and design and technology; this happens as they begin to design and build their own moon buggies.
+At the end of the half-term, the children will race their buggies, which is always fun to watch.

-Throughout the unit pupils will have the opportunity to use non-fiction writing such as report writing and writing balanced arguments as well as writing science-fiction narratives – these often show a great flare for building suspense and give the children a chance to be really creative with their linguistic features.
-Their vibrant ideas are always transferred within this unit, on to paper, as they explore Van Gogh’s use of colour, tint and tone within his work.
+Throughout the unit, pupils will have the opportunity to use non-fiction writing such as report writing and writing balanced arguments as well as writing science-fiction narratives – these often show a great flare for building suspense and give the children a chance to be really creative with their linguistic features.
+Their vibrant ideas are always transferred within this unit onto paper, as they explore Van Gogh’s use of colour, tint and tone within his work.

 Spring 1 - Kensuke's Kingdom

 WOW!
-Factor: Dell Farm Visit.
+Factor: Dell Farm visit focusing on survival skills

-Book: Kensuke's Kingdom.
-Author: Michael Morpurgo.
+Book: Kensuke's Kingdom Author: Michael Morpurgo

 The children draft and re-write narratives, describe settings and characters using a range of linguistic devices and create atmosphere by integrating dialogue to convey characters feelings, advancing the action.

-In science the children look at living things in the environment, habitats and food chains.
+In science, the children look at living things in the environment, habitats and food chains.
 Micro-organisms are also explored and the children learn that some maybe beneficial whilst others can be and harmful.
 This also links to their PSHCE work on developing a healthy, safer lifestyle.

 Spring 2 - Skellig

-Fantastic Finish: Kite flying.
+Fantastic Finish: Kite flying

-Book: Skellig.
-Author: David Almond.
+Book: Skellig Author: David Almond

-In English the children look at a range of different texts and explore how other established authors have used description to create mood, effective imagery and build atmosphere leading to the opportunity for them to create their own.
+In English, the children look at a range of different texts and explore how other established authors have used description to create mood, effective imagery and build atmosphere leading to the opportunity for them to create their own.
 In non-fiction writing the children will study discursive writing, creating a balanced argument and look at the difference between formal and informal writing.